 Banff Springs Hotel

 There are few places more magical than the Banff Springs Hotel at Christmas.
-This iconic Banff hotel is incredible any time of year, but when it is decorated for Christmas it’s a place you won’t soon forget.
+This 5-star luxury Banff hotel is incredible any time of year, but when it is decorated for Christmas it’s a place you won’t soon forget.

 The Banff Springs Hotel goes all-out at Christmas.
 The Christmas at the Castle package even includes a Christmas tree in your room!
 Guests can enjoy a variety of special Christmas events including Bedtime Stories with Mrs. Claus, private photo sessions with Santa, Holiday Crafts with Mrs. Claus and the Snowflake Scavenger Hunt.